phucanh1939/notes/docs/Computer/ComputerNetwork/NetworkProtocol.md

 ---

+## **Other Layer Protocols (known by the layer)**
+- Lower layers (Transport, Network, Data Link) **know which protocol to use** because the information is included in the segment or packet header.
+- The receiver’s layer reads the header to determine how to parse the payload.
+- Examples:
+  - **Transport Layer:** TCP vs UDP (port numbers + flags in segment header)
+  - **Network Layer:** IP version (IPv4/IPv6) in packet header
+  - **Data Link Layer:** Ethernet frame type (EtherType)

+**Key idea:**
+- Protocols at these layers are **explicitly indicated in headers**, unlike application layer protocols which rely on the receiving application to assume the protocol.

+---

 ## **Key idea**
-- **Sender**: formats data according to the protocol the receiver expects
+- **Sender:** formats data according to the protocol the receiver expects
-- **Receiver**: assumes data follows the protocol, parses it accordingly
+- **Receiver application:** assumes data follows the protocol and parses it accordingly
+- **Receiver layers:** read headers to determine the correct protocol and parse payload
-- **OS/transport layer**: delivers payload to the correct application via port
+- **OS/Transport Layer:** delivers application payload to the correct application via port